Currently, there are up to two submission deadlines per year. The current deadline can be found on the COST website.

 Submitting your proposal

-Proposals should include participating researchers from at least seven COST member states (average number of partners in ongoing COST actions is approximately 15-25 and a minimum of 50% of partners must be from COST Inclusiveness Target Countries).
+Proposals should include participating researchers from at least seven COST member states and a minimum of 50% of partners must be from COST Inclusiveness Target Countries.
 The proposals must include a work plan, detailing the involvement of working groups, as well as individual measures (such as meetings or public relations).

 Participating states

-38 participating states are currently involved in COST: the 27 EU member states, as well as Albania, Bosnia and Herzegovina, Iceland, Republic of North Macedonia, Montenegro, Norway, Switzerland, Serbia, Turkey and the United Kingdom.
+41 participating states are currently involved in COST: the 27 EU member states, as well as Albania, Armenia, Bosnia and Herzegovina, Georgia, Iceland, Moldova, Republic of North Macedonia, Montenegro, Norway, Switzerland, Serbia, Turkey, Ukraine and the United Kingdom.
 Israel is involved as a cooperating member and South Africa is a partner member.
 Institutions from “Near Neighbour Countries” and international partner countries may also participate in COST actions.

 Overview of